Trent Buhagiar

-Trent Buhagiar (born 27 February 1998) is an Australian professional footballer who plays for Newcastle Jets in the A-League.
+Trent Anthony Buhagiar (born 27 February 1998) is a professional footballer who plays as a winger for Singapore Premier League club Tampines Rovers.
+Born in Australia, he represents the Malta national team.

 Early life

 Born in Gosford, Buhagiar moved to and grew up on the Central Coast of New South Wales, playing junior football for the Umina Eagles.
 He attended the International Football School at Kariong.

 Club career

 Central Coast Mariners

-Buhagiar signed a professional deal with the Central Coast Mariners in early 2016.
+Buhagiar signed a professional deal with the Central Coast Mariners on 5 January 2016.
 He first came into the matchday squad for a game against Melbourne City in February 2016.
-He scored his maiden goal on 28 December 2016 against Melbourne Victory.
+He scored his maiden goal on 28 December 2016 against Melbourne Victory in a 4–1 lost.
+In the next game, Buhagiar put on a man of the match performance where he scored and assisted a goal in a 2–2 against Melbourne City on 31 December 2016.
 On 4 May 2018, Buhagiar left the Central Coast Mariners.